nihalgonsalves/oidc-cookie-forward-auth/README.md

    list all the hosts, or create a client per host (as well as a forward-auth container and middleware per host).

-1. Add the forward-auth container:
+1. Add the forward-auth container and the middleware to the service you want to protect:

    ```yaml
    services: